KEAGTORB/dollip/README.md

 #  IP CHANGER
 ### Description
-  simple script to change ip  using tor
+  simple tool to change ip  using tor

 # Requirements
 just need to install python and tor.